- University >

 greeting

-prof Dr. Katja Specht, Vice President Technische Hochschule Mittelhessen - prof Dr. -Ing.
+Prof. Dr. Katja Specht, Vice President of Technische Hochschule Mittelhessen - Prof. Dr.-Ing.
 Claus Breuer, Department of Mechanical Engineering, Mechatronics, Materials Technology, THM

 - discussion

-The focus of the lecture series is studying on the Friedberg campus – yesterday, today and tomorrow.
+The focus of the lecture series is studying at the Friedberg campus – yesterday, today and tomorrow.
 It takes place as part of the 50th anniversary of the Gießen Friedberg University of Applied Sciences / Technische Hochschule Mittelhessen .
-Vice-President Prof. Dr. Katja Specht will open the event and, together with two long-standing professors, will take up and discuss different facets of studying at the Friedberg campus.
-Professors Claus Breuer and Manfred Börgens, as representatives of various departments and disciplines, will look back from their own perspective and experience and discuss studying today.
-The focus should be on looking into the future: How will studying at the THM develop after three digital semesters?
-Which future topics, which content will shape studying in Friedberg in the next few years?
+Vice President Prof. Dr. Katja Specht opens the event and, together with two long-standing professors, will address and discuss different facets of studying at the Friedberg campus.
+As representatives of various departments and disciplines, Professors Claus Breuer and Manfred Börgens will look back from their own perspective and experience and address studying today.
+The focus should be on looking into the future: How will studying continue to develop after three digital semesters at THM ?
+What future topics and what content will shape studying in Friedberg in the next few years?

 Gießen : Studying at the THM - yesterday, today and tomorrow (November 17, 2021)